2022 Waiver Text

 TO GRANT CONSENT I, Parent First Last of City, State do hereby state that I am the parent or legal guardian of Child First Last, a minor.

-Should an emergency arise while my child is under the supervision of the staff of The University of Notre Dame du Lac, I do hereby authorize the staff to obtain medical or mental health attention for my child.
-I do hereby give consent to any necessary medical or mental health examination, anesthetic, medical or mental health diagnosis, surgery or treatment, blood transfusion and/or hospital care to be rendered to the above-named minor under the general or special supervision and on the advice of any therapist, psychiatrist, physician or surgeon licensed to practice medicine or provide mental health care during the program period.
+Should an emergency arise while my child is under the supervision of the staff of The University of Notre Dame du Lac, I hereby authorize the staff to obtain medical or mental health attention for my child.
+I hereby give consent to any necessary medical or mental health examination, anesthetic, diagnosis, surgery or treatment, blood transfusion and/or hospital or clinical care to be rendered to the above- named minor under the general or special supervision and on the advice of any therapist, psychiatrist, physician or surgeon licensed to practice medicine or provide mental health care during the Program period.
 All such treatment shall be at my expense, and I agree to reimburse the University or its representatives for any expenses that they or any of them might incur on account of my child’s condition or treatment.
-This consent shall not give rise to, and is not intended to give rise to a legal duty owed by the University to my child.
-I do hereby release and forever discharge the University of Notre Dame du Lac and its employees, agents, officers, trustees, affiliates and representatives from any and all liability of any kind for any claim, demand, action, cause of action, expense (including hospital, treatment facilities, medical and mental health expenses), judgment or cost, including without limitation attorneys fees, co-pays or deductibles, which arise out of or relate in any manner to the exercise of authority or judgment pursuant hereto, or to the securing, oversight, administration or supervision of medical, mental health or other care or treatment on behalf of my minor child at any time or any travel incident thereto.
+This consent shall not give rise to, and is not intended to give rise to, a legal duty owed by the University to my child.
+I do hereby release and forever discharge the University of Notre Dame du Lac and its employees, agents, officers, trustees, affiliates and representatives from any and all liability of any kind, including liability resulting from the University’s own negligence, for any claim, demand, action, cause of action, expense (including hospital, treatment facilities, medical and mental health expenses), judgment or cost, including without limitation attorneys’ fees, co-pays or deductibles, which arise out of or relate in any manner to the exercise of authority or judgment pursuant hereto, or to the securing, oversight, administration or supervision of medical, mental health or other care or treatment on behalf of my minor child at any time, or in connection with any travel incident thereto.